Alucad0/Pokemon_api/README.md

 Pokemon_api is was made with __Python 3.7+__.
 You can download the latest version of Python [here](https://www.python.org/downloads/).

-The two packages (random & requests) can be install your IDE (Intergrated Developer Enviroment).
+The three packages (random, requests & webbrowser) can be install your IDE (Intergrated Developer Enviroment).
 Note that each IDE has a different way to install packages.
 Otherwise you can use the your command prompt and changing the directory to where Python is installd and into the scripts folder.
-There type `pip install requests` and `pip install random`
+There type `pip install requests`, `pip install random` and `pip install webbrowser`

-### Issuetracker
+### Issuetracker/Opportunities for improvement

-- Everything so far.
-- Programming is hard.
+The current program does not have graphical interface which would have been prefered.
+Instead it uses the webbrowser packages to show the sprite of the pokemon.
+This is something that is currently being developed.

 ### Code conventions